 Skip to main content

-Test code(s) 16463, 16464 (NY)
+Test codes: 16463, 16464 (NY)

-The gestational age is calculated from the crown rump length (CRL) provided, using criteria from the Fetal Medicine Foundation.
-If the CRL is not provided, the gestational age is derived from the estimated date of delivery
+The gestational age is calculated from the crown-rump length (CRL) provided, using criteria from the Fetal Medicine Foundation.
+If the CRL is not provided, the gestational age is derived from the estimated date of delivery (EDD) and the collection date provided and is an exact calculation by calendar days.
+Gestational wheels may be inaccurate by several days or more.

 Note that the gestational age is reported in decimal weeks.
 For example, 11 weeks 4 days is reported as 11.6 weeks.

-If a first trimester ultrasound EDD is available and the gestational age used for screening is within the EDD ±7 days, the gestational age should not be changed for screening purposes.
+If a first-trimester ultrasound EDD is available and the gestational age used for screening is within the EDD ±7 days, the gestational age should not be changed for screening purposes.
 If the gestational age used for screening is outside the ultrasound EDD range, it may be appropriate to change the gestational age used for screening.

 Prenatal screening in twin pregnancies is complex.
 The serum markers can be measured in a patient with a twin gestation and then divided by corresponding medians for unaffected singleton pregnancies to calculate multiple of medians (MoMs).
 These MoMs are then adjusted for twins in order to provide a pseudo-risk for Down syndrome.
-This calculation accounts for the presence of two fetuses and also takes into account the chorionicity of the pregnancy and the nuchal translucency measurement of each specific fetus.
-The result is a pregnancy-specific pseudo-risk, rather than a fetus-specific risk.

 Prenatal screening in twin pregnancies is complex.
 A trisomy 18 risk assessment is not calculated for twin gestations due to insufficient screening marker data from affected twin pregnancies.